Common Stocks, Preferred Stocks: Basic Concepts

 Stocks in Margin Accounts Can Lead to Empty Voting and Payment in Lieu of Dividends

-These articles underscore 2 important disadvantages to holding stocks in a margin account, which are often lent out to short sellers, and if they are:
+There are 2 disadvantages to holding stocks in a margin account, which are often lent out to short sellers:

-and if the stocks pay a dividend, the stockholders actually get, instead of a dividend that may qualify for the favorable tax rate of 5% or 15%, is a payment in lieu of dividends, which is taxed as ordinary income that may be as high as 35%.
+and if the stocks pay a dividend, the stockholders actually get — instead of a dividend that may qualify for the favorable tax rate of 0%, 15%, or 20% — a payment in lieu of dividends, taxed as ordinary income that may be as high as 37%.
 See Taxation of Dividends for more information.

 Worse, the borrowers of the stock, often short-sellers, can vote against the corporation's interest to put downward pressure on the stock price, so as to increase short-selling profits — thus, voting against the interests of the true stock owners.

 A possible scenario is for a hedge fund, which frequently profits from short-selling, to borrow the shares right before the record date — usually 30 days before the vote, and vote in its own interests.
 Delaware law, which governs most large companies because they are incorporated in that state, gives voting rights to whomever happens to have the stock on the record date.
 Often, the beneficial owners of the stock are unaware of the lending, and that their right to vote has been transferred to someone else.

 Sometimes, because of inadequate accounting, both actual stockholders and the borrowers vote, leading to overvoting, which the New York Stock Exchange had found to be a frequent occurrence in some instances.